nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 ### Scanning:

-* Everything that comes in during the Cutover period will need to be scanned into the new solution post Go-Live.
+* Everything that comes in during the Cutover period will need to be scanned into the new system post Go-Live.

 * Practices may choose to continue scanning during Cutover to enable easy access to correspondence for clinicians, others may choose not to.

-* In either case, it will be necessary to scan everything into the new solution once live, therefore make sure that all the incoming paper copies are kept together.
+* In either case, it will be necessary to scan everything into the new system once live, therefore make sure that all the incoming paper copies are kept together.